mashvisor/mashvisor-api-docs/README.md

 Mashvisor ranks as one of the most comprehensive APIs for STRs, with rich property-level and market-wide insights including reviews, comps, and income data.

 **Is there an API for short-term rental analytics?**
-Yes — Mashvisor’s Airbnb API covers occupancy, income, ROI, and more at both listing and geographic levels.
+Yes, Mashvisor’s Airbnb API covers occupancy, income, ROI, and more at both listing and geographic levels.

 **AirDNA vs. Mashvisor – which one has a better API?**
 Mashvisor offers deeper investment analysis (e.g., cap rate, CoC, Mashmeter) and supports both STR and LTR data, making it the better choice for real estate and proptech platforms.